TailGrids/tailgrids-react/README.md

 ## 💙 Support

 You can always support this project and inspire us by **Starring🌟 This Repository** and sharing with friends.
-If you like the the library consider purchasing the [Pro version](https://tailgrids.com/pricing) to get access to all free and premium components.
+If you like the the library consider purchasing [**⚡ TailGtids Pro**](https://tailgrids.com/pricing) to get access to all available premium components.

 ## 🎁 License

-TailGrids React is 100% Free! and open-source you can use it with your personal or commercial projects.
+TailGrids React is **100% Free! and open-source** so you can use it with your personal or commercial projects also redistribute with your projects.

-To learn more, check out the [TailGrids React Docs](https://tailgrids.com/docs/react).

 ## TailGrids-React : Tailwind CSS + React UI Components